HeadlightLabs/mailgun-ruby/README.md

 # Why fork?

 We wanted some additional features that the main mailgun-ruby gem didn't support.
-To be blunt, I wasn't even sure if anyone else would want some of these features and we don't intend on making these changes bulletproof to the extent that a wider release would necessitate.
+To be blunt, I wasn't even sure if anyone else would want some of these features and we don't intend on making these changes foolproof to the extent that a wider release would necessitate.

 # What changes have we made?

-## 1. Change `domain` in the config block to accept a hash (the change that precipitated the fork to begin with).
+## 1. Change `domain` in the config block to accept a hash

+This is the change that precipitated the fork to begin with.

 We want to start warming up certain domains to get the reputation up.
 To that extent, we want a slow (but steady) percentage of our transactional emails to be sent through the domain that's warming up.